Adventure Tourism

 Why Adventure Tourism

 According to Allied Market Research, the global adventure tourism market is estimated to generate $1,169.09 billion by 2028.
-There is widespread acknowledgement that this market segment is resilient to natural and political setbacks, attracts high-value visitors and is aligned with sustainable practices.
+This market segment is widely acknowledged as resilient to natural and political setbacks, attracts high-value visitors, and is aligned with sustainable practices.

-The key challenges facing our adventure tourism sector, based on research conducted before the pandemic, include vulnerability concerning unscrupulous operators, safety and reliability issues, and a largely fragmented and uncoordinated industry that is under-represented in tourism markets and lacks a cohesive marketing effort.
+Based on research conducted before the pandemic, the key challenges facing our adventure tourism sector include vulnerability concerning unscrupulous operators, safety and reliability issues, and a largely fragmented and uncoordinated industry that is underrepresented in tourism markets and lacks a cohesive marketing effort.

 Developing a Credible, Safe Adventure Tourism Industry